 There is no one right way to breathe all the time, and we can breathe in a multitude of ways and positions, and many factors can influence the breath.
 However, in general a healthy resting breath has the following qualities:

 Originating from horizontal expansion of ribcage (lower ribs specifically)

 Rib cage and belly should expand (⅔ ribs/belly, ⅓ chest, 360 degrees)

 Not much noticeable movement

-Rhythmic and silent, with a subtle amount of movement, and with a natural pause at the bottom
+Light, soft, effortless, rhythmic and silent, with a natural pause at the bottom

 And most importantly, through the nose at all times

 Below are a few breathwork techniques you can try out and utilize as needed.

 Box breathing is a breathwork technique often utilized by high performers such as elite athletes, US navy seals, and anyone looking for a simple, free and effective method to mitigate stress and improve their health and well-being.